JAPANESE LANGUAGE 1 MOD.2

 - to demonstrate a general understanding of basic grammar structures

-- to be able to describe constructions and grammatical phenomena studied during classes by correctly using the terminology and the basic tools of syntactic analysis
+- to be able to describe constructions and grammatical phenomena studied in the class by correctly using the terminology and the basic tools of syntactic analysis

 - to know how to interact in the communicative situations described by the A1 level of the CEFR